-We have entered into written employment agreements with each of our named executive officers that set forth the terms of their employment, including initial base salaries and eligibility to earn a bonus, as well as standard confidentiality and invention assignment agreements.
+We have entered into written employment agreements with each of our NEOs that set forth the terms of their employment, including initial base salaries and eligibility to earn a bonus, as well as standard confidentiality and invention assignment agreements.
 Each of our named executive officers is employed "at will."
-These arrangements are further described under the section below titled "Executive Compensation Tables"
+These arrangements are further described under the section below titled "Executive Compensation Tables."

 Our NEOs are entitled to certain severance and change in control benefits under the terms of our executive severance and change in control plan, or Severance Plan.
 Below is a summary of potential post-termination compensation for our NEOs.
-More details regarding such arrangements, including potential payouts, are provided below under "Potential Post-Employment Payments Table."
-We provide these benefits because the Compensation Committee determined that it was appropriate to provide our NEOs severance compensation if their employment is terminated under certain circumstances.
+We provide these benefits because the Compensation Committee determined that it was appropriate to provide our NEOs with severance compensation if their employment is terminated under certain circumstances.
 The Compensation Committee believes that the severance benefits are an important element of the NEOs' competitive pay packages, that they serve important retention and motivation purposes and that such severance benefits, including generally requiring a release of claims against us as a condition to receiving any severance benefits, are best market practice and are in the best interest of the Company and its stockholders.